-The Western region is the largest region in NSW, covering some 230,000 km2.
+The Western region is the largest region in New South Wales, covering some 230,000 square kilometres.
 It includes the Barwon–Darling, Culgoa, Paroo, Warrego, Narran, Bokhara and Birrie river catchments.
 It takes in significant portions of the Bourke, Brewarrina, Central Darling, Cobar and Walgett shires and the Unincorporated Area in the far north-west corner of NSW.

 - Native vegetation (PDF 1.4MB)